 For such patients, the secondary patency rate of 60% at 6 years with the HAV is encouraging, although such results must be confirmed by larger, controlled trials.

 Patient-specific factors such as the location of the anastomoses, degree and extent of atherosclerosis, comorbidities, and anatomic characteristics are known to significantly alter and decrease patency.
 The ever-present risk of infection of synthetic grafts has remained a challenge.
-Although readily available, the variable short- and long-term patency rates, poorly matched mechanical compliance, and risk of infection have also limited the use of synthetic grafts (eg, ePTFE, Dacron) for this population of patients, although the lack of veins has meant that 40% of PAD patients in the United States will receive synthetic bypass grafts.
+Although readily available, the variable short- and long-term patency rates, poorly matched mechanical compliance, and risk of infection have also limited the use of synthetic grafts (eg, ePTFE, Dacron) for this population of patients, although the lack of veins means that 40% of PAD patients in the United States will receive synthetic bypass grafts.

 have not yet demonstrated significant benefits.
 The overall weighted average primary patency from six selected peer-reviewed studies for heparin-coated synthetic grafts was 60% at 6 years after above-the-knee bypass.